Regularity for eigenfunctions of Schr\"odinger operators: Lie structure at infinity

 clearly extends to $r=0$, we have that $V$ lifts to $[\RR^k: 0]$ and it is tangent to $S^{k-1}$ at $r=0$.
 The statement for $n=0$ follows.
 The case for general $n$ then follows from Lemma~\ref{lem.prod}. \end{proof}

-As the existence of a lift is a local property, Lemma~\ref{lem.blow-up.Rn} also holds if $M$ is an open subset of $[0,\infty)^n\times \RR^k$ with $X=M\cap [0,\infty)^n\times\{0\}$.
+Now, as the existence of a lift is a local property, Lemma~\ref{lem.blow-up.Rn} also holds if $M$ is an open subset of $[0,\infty)^n\times \RR^k$ with $X=M\cap [0,\infty)^n\times\{0\}$.
 If $M$ is a manifold with corners and if $X$ is submanifold with corners of it, then we obtain that a vector field on $M$ can be lifted in any coordinate neighborhood, if it is tangent to $X$.
-As the lifts are unique we obtain Proposition~\ref{prop.lift} by gluing together the local lifts.
-Note that we obtain from Equation \eqref{lift_tg_X} that lifts of vector fields tangent to $X$ are in fact tangent to the fibers of $\beta^{-1}(X)=S^MX\to X$.
+As the lifts are unique we obtain sufficiency in Proposition~\ref{prop.lift} by gluing together the local lifts.
+Note that we obtain from Equation~\eqref{lift_tg_X} that lifts of vector fields tangent to $X$ are in fact tangent to the fibers of $\beta^{-1}(X)=S^MX\to X$.

-\begin{remark} It also follows from (\ref{cart to polar}) that a vector field $V\in \Gamma(TM)$ for which $V|_X$ is not tangential to $X$ does not lift to a vector field in $\maV_{[M:X]}$. \end{remark}
+It also follows from (\ref{cart to polar}) that a vector field $V\in \Gamma(TM)$ for which $V|_X$ is not tangential to $X$ does not lift to a vector field in $\maV_{[M:X]}$, so we finish the proof of Proposition \ref{prop.lift}.

-Let $M$ be a manifold with corners, $X\subset M$ a submanifold with corners.
-We choose a true Riemannian metric $\bar g$ on $M$ (\ie smooth up to the boundary).
+We now choose a true Riemannian metric $\bar g$ on $M$ (\ie smooth up to the boundary).
 In contrast to the $\maV$-metric, introduced later, this is a metric in the usual sense, i.e.\ a smooth section of $T^*M\otimes T^*M$ which is pointwise symmetric and positive definite.
 Recall that we denoted by $r_X : M \to [0,\infty)$ a smoothed distance function to $X$, that is, a continuous function on $M$, smooth outside $X$ that close to $X$ is equal to the distance function to $X$ with respect to $\bar g$ and $r_X^{-1}(0) = X$.

 \begin{cor} Let $M$ be a manifold with corners, $X$ a submanifold with corners, and $r_X : M \to [0,\infty)$ be a smoothed distance function to $X$.
 Let $V \in \maV_M$.
 Then there exists a vector field $W \in \maV_{[M:X]}$ such that $W = r_XV$ on $M \smallsetminus X \subset [M:X]$. \end{cor}